TheRealSvc/TheRealSvc/README.md

 - 👋 Hi, I’m @TheRealSvc
-- 👀 I’m interested in DataScience, Cloud Solutions, R, Python and Julia
+- 👀 I’m interested in DataScience, Cloud Solutions, R, Python, Julia and JavaScript
-- 🌱 I’m currently learning JavaScript, Azure-IoT-Edge
+- 🌱 I’m currently learning JavaScript, Azure-IoT, especially for the Edge :-)
 - 📫 How to reach me svcoelln@gmail.com
 -